-Wednesday, September 7.
+Friday, September 8.
 India: the Struggle for Independence

-• Reading and Assignment for September 9: Excerpts from Mahatma Gandhi: All Men Are Brothers: Autobiographical Reflections compiled and edited by Krishna Kripalani; and "Passive Resistance" from Hind Swaraj or Indian Home Rule by M. K. Gandhi (MAC SLOs 1, 4; Course SLOs 1-2, 5-6); POST YOUR RESPONSE by 10:00am
+Reading and Assignment for September 11: Excerpts from Mahatma Gandhi: All Men Are Brothers: Autobiographical Reflections compiled and edited by Krishna Kripalani; and "Passive Resistance" from Hind Swaraj or Indian Home Rule by M. K. Gandhi (MAC SLOs 1, 4; Course SLOs 1-2); POST YOUR RESPONSE by 10:00AM

-Friday, September 9.
+Monday, September 11.
 A Region in Conflict: India & Pakistan

-Monday, September 12.
+Wednesday, September 13.
 China: from Confucianism to Communism

-Wednesday, September 14.
+Friday, September 15.
 Mao & China's "Constant Revolution": The Cultural Revolution

-• Reading and Assignment for September 16: "Lei Feng, Chairman Mao's Good Little Fighter"; "Father is Close, Mother is Close, but Neither Is as Close as Chairman Mao" from Wild Swans by Jung Chang; and "Chinese KFC restaurant dedicated to Lei Feng" (MAC SLOs 1, 4-5; Course SLOs 1-2, 5-6); POST YOUR RESPONSE by 10:00am
+- BEGIN READING A Thousand Splendid Suns by Khaled Hosseini; Reaction Piece (What aspects of Afghan culture, society, and history are highlighted by the novel?) due Wednesday, October 4 by 10:00AM (MAC SLOs 1, 4-5; Course SLOs 1-2) - Reading and Assignment for September 18: "Lei Feng, Chairman Mao's Good Little Fighter"; "Father is Close, Mother is Close, but Neither Is as Close as Chairman Mao" from Wild Swans by Jung Chang; and "Chinese KFC restaurant dedicated to Lei Feng" (MAC SLOs 1, 4-5; Course SLOs 1-2); POST YOUR RESPONSE by 10:00AM

-Friday, September 16.
+Monday, September 18.
 The Cultural Revolution (cont'd) & China Since Mao